 A failing and very noisy compressor that provides air when the north spa jets were turned on was replaced.
 The high pitch squeal that could be heard from nearby homes is gone.

 A new heater was installed for the north spa

 A conflict between lap swimming and water aerobics at the north pool was resolved with homeowner input at the September Board meeting.
 Going forward, the north pool will be reserved for water aerobics from 8AM to 9AM Tuesdays, Thursdays, and Saturdays, April through October.
 This policy was communicated through the web site, signs on the pool and mailbox bulletin boards, and new A-frame-style signs displayed at the north pool when the aerobics group is in session.

 All homeowners are welcome to participate in the free water aerobics workshops.

 NORTH POOL SHOWER

 Those of you who use the north pool facilities have likely seen discoloration of the Kool Deck for several feet in front of the shower.
 Often when people shower, soap, water and dirt have drained towards the pool across the Kool Deck.
 In October, floor mats were placed in front of the shower in hopes of stopping the drainage toward the pool.
-The mats were not able to contain the water, so new Deck-O-Drains will be installed while the pool is closed for maintenance.
+The mats were not able to contain the water, so new Deck-O-Drains were installed while the pool was closed for maintenance.